 "It's good to see you Harry, but I would have liked to see you under other circumstances."
 James sadly stated with his eyes downcast.

 "Am I finally dead?"
 Harry whispered looking at each one of the people he knew to be dead.

-"What's the ethereal plane?
+"What's the Ethereal Plane?
 And why would I want to save the world after all they did to me."
 He stated hotly.
-Looking up again he saw the sad expressions on the faces of those he loved and knew loved him.
+Looking up again he saw the sad expressions on the faces of those he loved.

 "Oh Harry, I have missed you!
 I have longed to hold you for so long!"

 Recovering from his momentary shock he hugged his mother back fervently and was soon joined in the hug by his father and Sirius.
 Long withheld emotions broke over the damn he had built up and came flooding in.
-He didn't try to fight it, he was with people who loved and cared about him, not just the weapon, but him.
+He didn't try to fight it; he was with people who loved and cared about him.
 He cried for what seemed like ages with his mother, father and godfather holding him trying to ease his discomfort.

 "It will be all right son.
-You will see, just give it time."
+You'll see, just give it time."

 Sirius, ever the one to try to relieve such serious situations was the first to pull back from the embrace.
 Wiping his eyes he looked upon his godson and smiled.
 "We have a lot to teach you Harry and I'm sure going to enjoy it."

 Harry felt his mother and father pull from the embrace and looked up to see them trying to hold back their chuckles.

 "What's going on?"
 Harry asked bewildered by this change.